nmduong232/Personal_data_project/README.md

 ## About me
 Welcome to my personal data portfolio.
 I am a Data Analyst / Business Intelligence Analyst with several years of experience.
 Before working in data I have an accounting background (3 years in financial audit).
-My current skills include SQL, Python, PowerBI and other dashboarding tool, Advanced Excel, Statistics.
+My current skills include SQL, Python, PowerBI and other dashboarding tools, Advanced Excel, Statistics.
 I am looking for more data integration, data pipeline work with the aim of becoming a Business Intelligence Manager in the future.

 ## Projects Overview